-The CAC will convene and discuss the proposed District Rule 364 on January 22 at the Buellton Community Recreation Center.
-At the meeting, staff will present the key aspects of the rule and the staff report to the CAC members.
-The CAC may deliberate on the various aspects of the rule, such as the proposed monitoring plan, the available monitoring technologies, the data reporting, and the community air monitoring station.
+The CAC convened and discussed the proposed District Rule 364 on January 22 at the Buellton Community Recreation Center.
+At the meeting, staff presented the key aspects of the rule and the staff report to the CAC members.
+The CAC deliberated on the various aspects of the rule, such as the proposed monitoring plan, the available monitoring technologies, the data reporting, and the community air monitoring station.
+A motion was made to continue the discussion item at the following meeting, which was scheduled for February 26.
+Following the January CAC meeting, District staff prepared a summary of CAC comments and responses that will be presented at the February CAC meeting.